What Is A Plaintiff?

 In a lawsuit, the plaintiff is the party who brings the claim, while the defendant is the party against whom the claim is made.
 The defendant’s role is to respond to the allegations made by the plaintiff and to defend themselves against the claims made against them.

 A plaintiff is a person who initiates a lawsuit by filing a petition with the court.
-A petition is a formal document that states the facts of the case and the relief or damage sought from the defendant.
+A petition is a formal document that states the facts of the case and the relief or damages sought from the defendant.
 The plaintiff must then prove their case to the court to win their lawsuit.

 Plaintiffs must meet the following two requirements, but a defendant does not: